-During the last couple of months, I wrote a lot blog posts about ActiveMQ (JMS), AngularJS and Spring.
+During the last couple of months, I wrote a lot of blog posts about ActiveMQ, AngularJS and Spring.
 Most of those blog posts include some small code snippets, but nothing more.
-That’s why I decided to setup a “boilerplate project” to show how all those different techniques can go hand in hand in a “real life example”.
+That’s why I decided to make a boilerplate project to show how all those different techniques can go hand in hand in a bigger example.

 You can find the boilerplate project on GitHub:

-The project contains three small microservices plus an user interface (which is somehow just another microservice).
-All backend stuff is written in Java (using Spring Boot), the frontend is written in AngularJS (version 1.6.X).
-The three microservices communicate with each other via JMS messages (send over ActiveMQ).
+The project contains three small microservices plus a user interface (which is just another microservice).
+All backend stuff is written in Java (using Spring Boot).
+The frontend is written in AngularJS (version 1.6.X).
+The three microservices communicate with each other via JMS messages (over ActiveMQ).
 The UI uses a Zuul proxy in order to use the REST APIs of the three different microservices.
-Everything is setup with Gradle (for the backend) and Grunt (for the frontend).
+Everything is build with Gradle (for the backend) and Grunt (for the frontend).

 The boilerplate project is based on a fictitious example:

-- An user can submit a review about a product
+- A user can submit a review about a product

 - A review consists of a subject, the actual content and a rating (0 to 5)